cindyloppar/cindyloppar.github.io/_posts/2018-01-18-map-the-debris.md

 # Map the Debris

-Return a new array that transforms the element's average altitude into their orbital periods.
+I was given an exercise to return a new array that transforms the element's average altitude into their orbital periods.
 The array will contain objects in the format {name: 'name', avgAlt: avgAlt}.
 The radius of the earth is 6367.4447 kilometers, and the GM value of earth is 398600.4418 km3s-2.

 ## How I solved the problem